facundozambuto/angular-example/README.md

 ````
 grunt serve
 ````
-point your browser to http://localhost:9000
+point your browser to http://localhost:9000  if you have the APIKEY or to  http://localhost:9000/demo/ to check available demo apps.

 # Tests
 ### To run tests server and client